-This summer and autumn, Artipelag expands its artistic offering.The main exhibition, Bloomsbury Spirit, which is currently on show inside the art gallery, is now complemented by an outdoor exhibition called Detour.
+This summer and autumn, Artipelag expands its artistic offering and offer an outdoor exhibition called Detour.
 Here, the forests, meadows and water provide a natural backdrop for the sculptures.

 Since its inception six years ago, Artipelag has established itself as an art museum with a special relationship with nature.
 The museum building’s sedum roof, tarred wooden walls and large panoramic windows all speak of an openness to the outside world.
 Thus, we usually describe our art gallery as a “green room”, a kind of greenhouse for art.
 By arranging an outdoor art installation, we’ve taken a new step towards exploring the symbiosis between art and nature.

 Each of the artists participating in the first part of Detour has a special relationship with nature, and their work is characterised by an ability to see a living creature in it.
 But while they share this ability, their works are markedly different from each other in terms of approach, material choice and size (the exhibits range from 50 cm to 10 m tall).

 Most of the artists are Swedish and include Charlotte Gyllenhammar, Maria Miesenberger, Klara Kristalova and Kennet Williamsson.
 Our neighbouring Nordic countries are represented by Per Kirkeby, Tal R and Idun Baltzersen.
 Even though Eva Schlegel and Jaume Plensa may not have a direct link to Nordic identity, they do have a relationship with the Nordic romantic tradition and approach to nature.